Summary

-This downloadable PDF lesson plan for English teachers provides class material for a B1 business English lesson on giving project status updates.
-This ESL resource equips students with the vocabulary and grammar to communicate effectively about work progress.
+This downloadable PDF lesson plan for English teachers provides class material for a B1 business English lesson focused on giving project status updates.

 This practical lesson helps B1 students learn how to give clear and professional project updates.
-Activities move from controlled practice to free production, starting with vocabulary matching and a listening gap-fill.
-Students then tackle a grammar exercise on verb tenses, read a short article about a project setback, and study useful phrases.
+The activities follow a typical sequence moving from controlled practice to free production:

-The lesson culminates in a guided role-play, allowing students to apply all the new language in realistic business scenarios, building confidence and fluency for the workplace.
+The lesson culminates in a guided role-play, allowing students to apply all the new language in realistic business scenarios.
+This final activity aims to build confidence and fluency for the workplace.

 Activities